ABOUT DESERT GARDEN MONTESSORI

-We believe that the process of learning is a life-long and exciting journey.
+At Desert Garden Montessori, these core values form the foundation for an educational experience that empowers students to thrive academically, socially, and personally.
 The child learns through wonderful and broad experiences that are exposed to him/her at an early age.
-We argue that children learn best when exposed to various stimuli in a prepared environment with gentle guidance and freedom to make choices.
+We reason that children learn best when exposed to various stimuli in a prepared environment with gentle guidance and freedom to make choices.
 Inner discipline can only be achieved in an atmosphere of freedom where the child is trusted to make choices that are appropriate for their own level of readiness.
 The teacher is there to encourage, redirect, and supervise, but it is the child that learns through personal motivation in manipulating the work itself within the prepared environment.

 Desert Garden Montessori admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the School.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.

 Created by Dr. Maria Montessori over years of careful research, observation and building on how children naturally learn, the Montessori Method is a child-centered approach to education that is currently practiced in over 22,000 schools worldwide and encourages individuality, independence, and above all, a love of learning.